Foxhound013/js-consoleQuiz/README.md

 # js-consoleQuiz
 A simple quiz game built for the browsers console.
 The browser will prompt the user to answer the questions displayed in the console.
 As the player answer correctly, he/she gains points.
 This was built to develop a deeper understanding of function constructors.
-When running this code, the inspection tool needs to be opened first, otherwise there is a bug that will prevent the console from displaying the questions (although you're still playing the game).
-If the error arises, exit the game by typing "exit" and reload, the questions should begin to appear in the console.
-This will be fixed in a future update.
+When running this code, make certain that chome dev tools are open first and switch to the console window.

+Note: There is a promise warning that will display on exit.
+This doesn't appear to affect the game in any adverse way.
+An update will be issued if a fix can be determined.